-They were gifted a DUKTIG play kitchen last year.
-All the parts, as we know, are for play and nothing actually works.
+They received a DUKTIG playset as a gift last year.
+All the parts, as we know, are for pretend play and nothing actually works.

-Justin figured the toy faucet and basin were easy to remove and modify into a real working sink.
+Justin figured the toy faucet and basin were easy to remove and modify into a real working, fully functioning kitchen sink.
 And he did.